Chuibility/Xuan-Selected/README.md

 # Xuan-Selected
-Life knowledge from @LukeXuan in daliy life.
+Life knowledge from @LukeXuan in daily life.